A Biography of Efrem Zimbalist, Jr.

 While still employed at the school, he was cast in a recurring acting part in a television soap opera "Concerning Miss Marlowe" and by 1956, he had given up the music school position altogether.
 He was back on Broadway in Noel Coward's "Fallen Angels."

-(more!)
-Rachael O'Halloran's Trivial Points of Interest for the Trivia-Minded Reader™
+More Interesting Trivial for the Trivia-Minded Reader™

 ƒ Efrem Jr.'s mother was famous opera singer Alma Gluck